Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Experiments

-Finally, we test whether the double sparse advantage remains after fine-tuning a whole model.
+Finally, we test whether the Double Sparse Factorization accuracy advantage remains after fine-tuning a whole model.
 In this experiment, we only focus on the original matrix projection and do not perform any input-dependent finalization.
 We test the pruning of Resnet-20 \citep{resnet} with varying starting widths (16 and 32) on the CIFAR-10 \citep{cifar} dataset.
-We also test using Resnet-50 using Imagenet dataset \citep{imagenet}.
+We also test pruning Resnet-50 on Imagenet dataset \citep{imagenet}.
 In all experiments, we use the same sparsity in all layers.
 For CIFAR-10 experiments, we first train the dense network using the procedure from \citet{randomsparse}.
 We train for 160 epochs using SGD with a starting learning rate of 0.1 and 0.9 momentum.
 We decay the learning rate by 10 on epochs 80 and 120.
 We then prune each layer (except the first and last one) to 10 or 20\% of nonzeros using either magnitude pruning or our double sparse factorization method (on the weight projection problem).
-Then, we fine-tune the model for 50 epochs, starting with a learning rate of 0.01, which decays to 0.001 after 20 epochs.
+Then, we fine-tune the model for 50 epochs, starting with a learning rate of 0.1 and linearly decay the learning rate to zero (this was inspired by \citep{zimmer2021learned}).
 We run each setting 5 times using different seed.
 Results are shown in Tab \ref{tab:cifar-10}.

 For the Imagenet experiment, we start with the pre-trained Resnet-50 from Torchvision \citep{torchvision2016}.
-We then uniformly sparsify every layer except the first and last one and fine-tune using SGD, with a linear learning rate decay from 0.01 to zero and momentum of 0.9.
-We also compare with results reported by \citet{cyclical}, which prunes the neural network in multiple cycles with resets (Cyclical pruning).
+We then uniformly sparsify every layer except the first and last one and fine-tune for 20 epochs using SGD, with a linear learning rate decay from 0.01 to zero and momentum of 0.9.
+We also compare with results reported by \citet{cyclical}, which prunes and fine-tunes the neural network in multiple cycles with resets (Cyclical pruning).
 Results are shown in Tab \ref{tab:imagenetft}.

 In all cases, starting test accuracy is higher for double sparse pruning and stays better when finetuned.
 This is especially evident at higher sparsities.